Skip to main content

 The Standard Advice: 3-6 Months

-Most financial experts recommend 3-6 months of essential expenses.
-But “essential expenses” isn’t your full budget; it’s what you must pay to survive.
+Most financial experts recommend 3-6 months of must-have expenses.
+But “must-have expenses” isn’t your full budget; it’s what you must pay to survive.

 What Counts as Essential Expenses